danielwellman/bane/README.md

 ```

    See the `examples`directory for more examples.
 For a list of options supported by the
-   basic behaviors, see the source for the behaviors in `Bane::Behaviors` at `lib/bane/behaviors.rb`.
+   included behaviors, see the source for the behaviors in `Bane::Behaviors` at `lib/bane/behaviors.rb`.

+## Listening on all hosts

+By default, Bane will listen only to connections on localhost (127.0.0.1).

+To listen on all hosts (0.0.0.0), start Bane from the command line with the `-a` or `--listen-on-all-hosts` option.
+For more command line help, run `bane -h` or `bane --help`.

 ## Keeping the Connection Open